HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

   - Expel has been buffed to 100% accuracy but only affects monster classes.
 It will hit all enemies in Mag/2 range which are of a Monster class type, and reduce them to 1 HP.
   - Promoted magic units will learn their whole unpromoted spell list.
 (This is why Mage/Cleric promotion levels are so high)
 - A (mostly) working world map that you can explore, with two lords you can alternate between after a certain point in the story.
-- Lion Heads/Sacred Springs which can be visited in the repeatable maps to gain statboosts, experience, and even revive dead units...
+- Lion Heads/Sacred Springs which can be visited in the repeatable maps to gain stat boosts, experience, and even revive dead units...

 Optional QOL fixes to GBAFE are included:

 - Includes Talk and Support Fixes that don't end the unit's turn
 - Includes HP bars and effective weapon notices on the map
 - Includes danger zone highlighting with Select button
-- Includes battle stats with animations off (with a UI inspired by the original Gaiden battle frame)
+- Includes battle stats and hit effects with animations off (with a UI inspired by the original Gaiden battle frame)
 - Includes the option to play on Casual mode, which can be selected at game start or toggled during gameplay.
 - The Guide has been updated to include details on the game's mechanics.
 The doubling threshold is viewable in-game by checking the help text of the Speed stat on the statscreen.